Ladvien/ladvien.github.io/_posts/1900-01-10-natural-language-processing-deep-learning.md

 ---

 ## The Plan
 I'm writing learning-notes from implementing a "toxic comment" detector using a convolutional neural network (CNN).
-This is a common project across the interwebs, however, the articles I've read on the matter seem to leave a few bits out.
+This is a common project across the interwebs, however, the articles I've seen on the matter leave a few bits out.
 So, I'm attempting to augment public knowledge--not write a comprehensive tutorial.

 A common omission is what the data look like as they travel through pre-processing.
 I'll try to show how the data look before falling into the neural-net black-hole.
 With that, I've put all the original code, relevant project links, tutorial links, and other resources towards the bottom.
 From here to there I'll attempt to focus on annotating the **preprocessing** code.